50 Easy Ways to Stay Fit After 50

 As you age, it's important to keep your back strong.
 “The cumulative effect of a life of moving forward and doing everything in front of us will cause a rounding of the spine and add unnecessary stress," Atkinson says.
 "Luckily, you can easily avoid that by strengthening the back.”

 The Mayo Clinic recommends dedicating 15 minutes a day to a handful of exercises that can help prevent any issues from occurring in your back, including knee-to-chest stretches, bridges, and the cat stretch.

 Focus on the small things.

 Don’t just focus on reaching those huge goals in your fitness journey.
-One way to enjoy the ride is to focus on the smaller achievements along the way, too.
 “No matter whether it’s doing a 5K or doing 10 push-ups with no rest, give yourself something to work toward,” James says.
 These accomplishments might feel tiny in the moment, but they’re bettering your health in a big way.

-Working out in silence isn’t fun for anyone.
-If you want to make every workout fly by—and enjoy every second you’re sweating it out!—Fierras recommends focusing on your playlist.
+If you want to make every workout fly by—and enjoy every second you’re sweating it out—Fierras recommends focusing on your playlist.
 “Always listen to your favorite music while working out,” she says.
 It makes a huge difference in your mood, and when you’re feeling happy and positive, your workouts will go better, too.

 Try cold laser therapy.

 If you find that it takes you quite a while to recover from exercise, one thing that might help is using cold laser therapy, which, Berkeley Wellness says, uses low-level light energy to help with aches and pains.